 - Account for human factors (e.g., training and competency levels, fatigue, experience, communication, physical challenges), which can greatly influence accidents and incidents in the workplace.

 - Conduct root cause analysis to identify underlying causes of the incident and recommended corrective actions to help prevent recurrence.

 - Engage employees at all levels in all elements of the PSM program, including working to prevent accidents and incidents through the means described above.

 The Human Element of PSM

 Employee and contractor performance is a significant source of risk within any organization.
 The majority of accidents and other unintended events are—at least in part—the result of human error.
-It is not surprising that Cal/OSHA’s proposed PSM regulations recognize the importance of the “human element” in a number of the proposed changes—from performing safety culture assessments, to accounting for human factors, to engaging employees.
+It is not surprising that Cal/OSHA’s proposed PSM regulations recognize the importance of the “human element” in a number of the proposed changes—from performing safety culture assessments, to account for human factors, to engaging employees.

 Kestrel works with many refining and petrochemical companies that are in the process of establishing and/or improving elements of their PSM programs.
 Over the years, we have seen many of our clients struggle with the following challenges:

 - How do we identify factors contributing to incidents?

 - What are appropriate recommendations that will drive improvements?